Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Individual analysis of sample galaxies

 The BPT map of the galaxy reveals composite emission in the centre.
 Approximately 2\arcsec~east of the centre, coinciding with the off-centre \ha clump, contribution from SF is stronger than the central clump.
 Along the bar, the emission is of a composite nature with contribution from SF.
 Within the bar region, several distinct star-forming clumps are present, including the region at $\sim$6\arcsec~northeast from the centre, where we observed high \ha flux.
 Outside the star-forming clumps, the ionisation is dominated by the LINER region.
 Furthermore, the spiral arms predominantly show active SF throughout their entire extent.

-Although rather discontinuous, coherent spiral and straight structures seen in the residual velocity map, exhibiting large deprojected velocity amplitudes, and the alignment of these structures with the dust lanes, are compelling evidence of the existence of extended shocks in gas.
+Although rather discontinuous, coherent spiral and straight structures seen in the residual velocity map extend across several hundreds of parsecs, exhibiting large deprojected velocity magnitudes of $\sim$60--90 \kms (see outlined features in Fig.\,\ref{fig:Sample_extended_structures_perturbed_galaxies_residualvel}, also a summary of the properties of the extended structures, including their radial extents and velocity magnitudes, is provided in Table \ref{tab:galaxies_shock_classes}).
+Moreover, the alignment of these kinematic features with the dust lanes are compelling evidence of the presence of extended shocks in gas.
 Additionally, we hypothesise that a portion of the straight feature with negative velocities, which passes the centre by $\sim$7\arcsec~towards the northwest end of the bar, is the overshot gas after being funnelled in towards the centre from the southeast end of the bar.
 Instead of falling further inwards, the gas continues to flow towards the northwest bar end, where it collides with the gas present there.